NickBenthem/NickBenthem.github.io/_drafts/2020-01-17-redshift-compression.markdown

 This of course is problematic.
 Any sort of compression we do now needs requires us to perform non-business add value to our work by creating this schema, ensuring that all values become compressed, and generally slowing us down.

-## Enabling this compression using redshift
+## Enabling compression using redshift

 Thankfully, we're able to gain these sorts of storage benefits in redshift, all without having to generate a full data warehouse scheme and create user views.